cyberark/secretless-broker/CONTRIBUTING.md

 ## Building

-First, clone `https://github.com/cyberark/secretless-broker`.
+First, clone `https://github.com/cyberark/secretless-broker` with the `--recurse-submodules` flag.
 If you're new to Go, be aware that Go can be very selective about where the files are placed on the filesystem.
 There is an environment variable called `GOPATH`, whose default value is `~/go`.
 Secretless Broker uses [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) which require either that you clone this repository outside of your `GOPATH` or you set the `GO111MODULE` environment variable to `on`.
 We recommend cloning this repository outside of your `GOPATH`.

 Once you've cloned the repository, you can build the Secretless Broker.

+Note: On git submodules, taken from git documentation.
+> Luckily, you can tell Git (>=2.14) to always use the --recurse-submodules flag by setting the configuration option
+> submodule.recurse: git config submodule.recurse true.
+> As noted above, this will also make Git recurse into submodules for every command that has a --recurse-submodules option
+> (except git clone)

 ### Static long version tags